ChemistryCAN connect the circle

 Moving towards a circular economy can bring society many benefits, but will require time, effort and investments.
 Above all, it will require close collaboration between all stakeholders in society – business, civil society, academia, policy makers.
 No single party can accomplish this huge endeavour alone.

-To understand the barriers to circularity, and what conditions are required for achieving it, Cefic spoke to Janez Potočnik, former European Commissioner for Environment, Bjorn Hansen, Head of Unit, Chemicals, Biocides and Nanomaterials at the European Commission and other experts.
+To understand the barriers to circularity, and what conditions are required for achieving it, Cefic spoke to Janez Potočnik, former European Commissioner for Environment, Bjorn Hansen, Executive Director of the European Chemicals Agency (ECHA) and other experts.
 Here is what they have said.